 In 1993 I started studying computer science.
 They had nextstations.
 I deleted windows 3.1 from my dads computer.
 When I started making some money, I bought a playstation.
 In 2000 I got my first regular job.
 I used the computer at work for things like taxes and some web browsing.
 When I was about to lose my job in 2003 due to the internet bubble, I bought a powerbook 12”.
 I used that at home for office purposes.
-At the end of 2006 I started working on my quran on it.
+At the end of 2006 I started working on my quran on it, after replacing the harddrive myself (the PC store wouldn’t do it).
 In 2009 the U2 video came out and it turned out I couldn’t view it on my old powerbook.
 I bought a used core 2 duo imac (the white model).
 It was fine.

 Now it is 2020 and I want to get a normal computer.
 Not a PC, a mac.
 Not a mac mini.
 Not a mac pro.
 Just a regular mac ‘midi’.
 A regular computer from Apple.
 It does not exist.